2025 Summer Update

 Community Spaces

-As island-based architects, we don’t just design for a place — we’re part of it.
-Working on community spaces gives us a rare opportunity to shape the resources of our neighbors and contribute to the social fabric we’re already woven into.
+As island-based architects, working on community spaces gives us a rare opportunity to shape the resources of our neighbors and contribute to the social fabric we’re a part of.
 To us, this is where we live into our values of stewardship, interdependence, and care for the place we call home.

-Our role as on-island architects allowed tight builder partnerships and cross-pollinated insights from our other resiliency and food-security projects.
+Our role as on-island architects allowed tight builder partnerships and cross-pollinated insights from our other resiliency and community support projects.
 The result is an efficient, replicable kit: durable finishes, minimized site disturbance, and a carbon-light assembly that can be dropped onto future parcels to multiply its impact across the archipelago.

 Camp Nor’Wester Henderson Commons